songfd2018/BUSseq-0.99.0/README.md

 install.packages(c('devtools', 'bigmemory', 'gplots', 'knitr'))
 ```

-which will install in about one minute.
+The installation will take about one minute.

 #### Package Versions

-The `BUSseq` package functions require the above packages with the following versions, respectively:
+The `BUSseq` package depends on the above packages with the following versions, respectively:

 ```
 devtools: 2.0.1